Health Economics and Decision Modelling MSc

 -

-This module introduces students to key concepts and methods used in medical statistics.
-The module is organised in two parts: 1) the design, analysis and reporting of randomised control trials, and 2) the synthesis of evidence from multiple clinical trials using meta-analysis methods and quantifying uncertainty using experts' beliefs.
-Classical (i.e. frequentist) and Bayesian meta-analysis methods will be presented with an emphasis on how evidence can be used to represent uncertainty about input parameters in decision analytical models.
+The module is organised in two parts: 1) the design, analysis and reporting of randomised control trials, 2) the synthesis of evidence from multiple clinical trials using meta-analysis methods and quantifying uncertainty using experts' beliefs.

 -

-This module provides an introduction to quantitative and qualitative research methods, combining theoretical instruction with practical exercises both in class and as part of MOLE activities.
+This module provides an introduction to quantitative and qualitative research methods, combining theoretical instruction with practical exercises both in class and as part of online activities.
 This unit provides a foundation in research methods which complements the other modules on this course.
 There is an emphasis on research methods used in the evaluation, assessment and analysis of technologies in healthcare.

 15 credits - Valuing the Benefits of Health Care